Acts 28 – Paul Arrives In Rome

 c.
 Rhegium… Puteoli… and so we went toward Rome: As Paul and the others made their way northward up the Italian peninsula, they spent time with fellow followers of Jesus they met along the way (we found brethren, and were invited to stay with them seven days).

 d.
 When the brethren heard about us, they came to meet us as far as the Appii Forum and Three Inns: Eventually they were greeted outside Rome by Christians from city who came to meet them.
-They honored Paul by greeting him as the emperors were greeted when they arrived at Rome: they went out to meet him as he came into the city, traveling a full day’s journey to the Appii Forum to do it (about 43 miles or 69 kilometers).
+They honored Paul by greeting him as the emperors were greeted when they arrived at Rome: they went out to meet him as he came into the city, walking the long journey (about 43 miles or 69 kilometers) to the Appii Forum to welcome Paul and his companions.

 i.
 They had received Paul’s famous letter to the Romans a few years before, so they probably felt like they knew him already – and they certainly wanted to honor him.
 In light of the love and honor behind this greeting, no wonder that Paul thanked God and took courage.